Nicholas-J-Norris/Course-Pilot/Installation and Running.md

     NOTE that if you were the Course Pilot user when it was called "jNotes2", your directory is still named as ".jnotes2", not ".memoranda".

-To make a complete backup copy of all Course Pilot projects, events and application preferences, simply make a copy of this directory.
+To make a complete backup copy all of the Course Pilot projects, events and application preferences, by simply making a copy of this directory.
 Similarly, to remove them after uninstall, remove this directory.

 -----------------
-### Q.: Can multiple users work with the Course Pilot on the same machine?
+### Q.: Can multiple users work with Course Pilot on the same machine?

 A.: Yes.
-Due to separate user's directories (see the section above), each user have his own separate environment where the Course Pilot stores his projects data and preferences.
+Due to separate user's directories (see the section above), each user has their own separate environment where the Course Pilot stores their projects data and preferences.

 -----------------
 ### Q.: Can I have two or more Course Pilot applications started at once?

-A.: No. Every time when you launch Course Pilot, it checks if it is not already started.
+A.: No. Every time you launch Course Pilot, it checks if it is not already started.
 If started, it will not run a new process, but will try to restore a window (if it was in the "hidden mode") or put the window to top (if it is already opened).